agocs/mastertomain/README.md

 Continue? [y/N]
 ```

+Now click the link into Github and change your default branch!
 If everything looks good, press `y` (and then press enter), and the script will clean up for you.

 ```
 If you'd like to continue, press y.
 Otherwise, press any other key.